spaniakos/Simple-PHP-DB-Wrapper/Readme.md

 * Change to Depencancy injection from env
 * Change unit tests from mysql to mysql-lite for automated testing
 * Write better examples
-* Stracture the function to use arrays instaid of plain string in order to have better and simpler understanding of the Injecttion methods
+* Stracture the function to use arrays in instead of plain string in order to have better and simpler understanding of the Injecttion methods
 * Consider Chainable methods
 ```